RIOJA & BASQUE COUNTRY

 Guided Cycling Holiday

-Starting in Bilbao, we ride between charming villages and historic towns, while visiting UNESCO World Heritage sites and some of the region's best wineries.
+Starting in the Medieval village of Laguardia, we ride between historic towns, while visiting UNESCO World Heritage sites and some of the region's best wineries.
 We also stay in incredible boutique hotels, all housed in a range of stunning buildings, and we indulge in the best of the local gastronomy.

 This tour is designed as a leisurely cycling holiday and is suitable for riders of all levels, with different route options depending on how far you wish to ride.
 Below you can find a detailed itinerary, and click on the tabs to see more highlights, as well as all the practical information about the holiday.